Verification of Quantitative Temporal Properties in RealTime-DEVS: Related Work

 In the context of DEVS verification there are several works describing how to check properties.
 Song and Kim \cite{SK2005} propose a mechanism for the verification of some safety properties over RT-DEVS models.
 Properties are given in a logic similar to LTL.
 Communication between the RT-DEVS models is performed by means of a so-called \emph{clock matrix}.
 The authors do not use model checkers, but define an algorithm based on this matrix that builds a timed reachability tree that is used to analyze safety properties.
 Furfano and Nigro \cite{FN2008} describe how RT-DEVS models can be translated into the TA supported by Uppaal.
 They also use ActorDEVS \cite{ActorDevs} to run simulations and Uppaal to verify some temporal properties.

 Classic DEVS models can be translated into TA by means of the translation defined in terms of a \emph{simulation relation} by Dacharry and Giambiasi \cite{DG2007}.
 The simulation relation links the behavior of a DEVS model with that of the corresponding TA.
 The intention of the authors is to describe high-level properties with TA and low-level properties with DEVS.
 The work does not give clues about using the method for property verification.
 Inostrosa-Psijas et al. \cite{PSIJAS2019} propose another translation between classic DEVS and TA by means of bisimulation.
 This translation is applied to a model of Apache Storm \cite{ApacheStorn}.
 The resulting TA are verified using Uppaal.
 Rational-TimeAdvance DEVS (RTA-DEVS) \cite{SaadawiW13,SWM12} are characterized by a time advance function accepting rational constants only.
 Saadawi and Wainer propose a translation from RTA-DEVS into TA that are later verified with Uppaal.
 In the second paper the authors use their results to verify properties such as deadlock on the controller of an E-Puck robot.
 Gholami and Sarjoughian \cite{GS2017} define their own DEVS flavor by considering a finite number of states, inputs, outputs and internal and external transitions within some finite time interval.
 The authors develop their own Java tool to verify their models.
 Models and properties are both written in Java.
+Gonz\'alez, Cristi\'a and Luna propose a technique to find errors in real-time systems modeled in classic DEVS \cite{cibseGCL19}.
+Temporal properties are expressed in MTL.
+Since temporal properties, may be hard to formalize a set of patterns of temporal formulas is proposed.
+These patterns cover a wide class of recurrent temporal requirements.
+The formulas so generated are modified by applying a predefined set of \emph{mutations} (cf. to mutation testing \cite{Buchler11,TanSL04,Trakhtenbrot17} and specification mutation \cite{DBLP:conf/issta/StocksC93}).
+Later, simulations distinguishing the original property from a mutant are generated.
+If the model reacts as expected by the mutant property, the model does not verify the property.
+Decidability issues concerning MTL and, consequently, the lack of model checkers supporting it motivated a second work \cite{SCCC2021}.
+There, real-time systems are modeled by means of Timed Automata (TA) \cite{AlurDill94}.